Frequently Asked Questions

 Are there bathrooms along the river?

 Kind of.
 This is a wilderness environment so you won't find anything directly on the river.
 There are portable bathrooms at Prairie Du Sac, Mazomanie, Arena, and Spring Green landings though.
 Your next option is to pick a sand bar with a lot of trees and leaves and do it the old fashioned way.

 What should I know about fishing on the river?

 Do we need to make a reservation?

-Reservations are required at least 24 hours in advance however we typically sell out July and August weekends up to a month in advance.
+Reservations are required at least 48 hours in advance however we typically sell out July and August weekends up to a couple weeks in advance.
 Keep this in mind when planning your trip.

 Do I have to put down a deposit?

 Yes, we require full payment at the time of reservation in order to minimize paperwork and wait times on the day of your arrival.
 Please see our full refund policy for more details.

 Your rental includes a canoe or kayak, life jacket for each person, paddles for each person, and transportation upriver.

 Anywhere from 3 hours to 7 days depending on how long you’d like to go.
 The typical trip lasts 3-8 hours over 1-2 days of paddling.
 Arena to Spring Green - 3 hours (1 day); Prairie Du Sac to Spring Green - 8 hours (2/3 days)